GENERAL INFORMATION ON ZONING AND BUILDING PERMITS

 S.E.O.
 Approval: Modern septic systems (tanks and absorption fields) are sized according to the number of bedrooms in the home.
-If your project will involve the net addition of bedrooms to your home, you must contact the Township S.E.O., JEFF HUFF (610 691-5644) for a review of your situation.
+If your project will involve the net addition of bedrooms to your home, you must contact the Township S.E.O., JOHN YODER (610/987-9290) for a review of your situation.
 This also applies if your project will involve re-routing of septic lines or replacement of septic components.

 PERMIT PROCEDURE: When you submit an application, we will ask you to give us a $50 permit deposit in cash or check.
 The Building Code Official/Zoning Officer will review your submittal for completeness, legibility, etc., and compliance with the building code.
 Non-residential applications require a deposit of $500.00.
 The review period for residential permits is fifteen (15) working days and commercial (non-residential) permits shall be reviewed within thirty (30) working days.
 Once the permit is issued, you will be contacted by the Township office, notified of the permit fees and when you may pick up the permit.

-If only a zoning permit is required, the application can be handled more quickly by only the zoning officer.
+If only a zoning permit is required, the application can be handled more quickly by only the Zoning Officer.
 There will be no construction details necessary, and no inspections, although this does not relieve the property owner of the obligation to adhere to the appropriate building codes.
 Please see the attached for your use when submitting an application: Zoning Permit Application.pdf

-COMPLAINTS: The appropriate township officer will respond to all complaints registered at the municipal building by filling out and signing a complaint form, except in the case of emergencies.
+COMPLAINTS: The appropriate township officer will respond to all complaints registered at the municipal building by filling out and signing a RESIDENT COMPLAINT FORM.pdf, except in the case of emergencies.

 REVISED BW ZONING MAP (18X24) 04-27-10.pdf